WORD BUILDING ROCKS!

 The process

-Say the word that corresponds to the picture
+Say the word that corresponds to the picture.

-Listen to the word and segment the sounds
+Listen to the word and segment the sounds.

-Find the grapheme tiles
+Find the grapheme tiles.

-Build the word and say the sounds
+Build the word and say the sounds.

-Blend to reread the word
+Blend to reread the word.

-Write the word
+Write the word.

-As your child actively participates in this activity, they are building their skills of blending and segmenting sounds, which develops brilliant word attack skills.
+As your child actively participates in this activity, they are building their skills of blending and segmenting sounds, which develop brilliant word attack skills.
 Building rhyming chains and word chains is a great way to focus attention on the skills of segmenting and blending sounds to create words.

-Manipulating sounds to create new words is the most effective way to develop the sound-symbol correspondence
+Manipulating sounds to create new words is the most effective way to develop the sound-symbol correspondence.

 Multisensory learning takes place when we engage all senses.